DanDoge/course_ethz/Probabilistic_Artificial_Intelligence/Reading/reinforcement_learning.md

   - get value function for all states
     - iteratively... slow!
     - truncated after one step -> value iteration
+      - also can be viewed as a fix point iteration of Bellman equation
   - update policy from value functions
   - repeat